-Employees who are not entitled to the full salary in lieu of temporary disability pursuant to Labor Code §4850 are entitled to temporary disability indemnity benefits (TD).
-Temporary disability indemnity benefits continue during the period while employees are incapacitated from their usual and customary occupation until they have either returned to work, returned to partial duty, been declared permanent and stationary (and therefore have fully recovered or have permanent disability restrictions), or the statutory period for payment of TD has expired.
-Temporary disability benefits are payable every two weeks at the rate of two thirds of injured workers' average weekly wages subject to statutory maximums as set out in Table II.
+Once Educational Code benefits are exhausted, temporary disability benefits continue until the injured worker either returns to work, returns to partial duty, is declared permanent and stationary (and therefore has fully recovered or has permanent disability restrictions), or the statutory period for payment of temporary disability has expired.
+Temporary disability benefits are payable every two weeks at the rate of two thirds of employee's average weekly wages subject to statutory maximums as set out in Table II.